On this page, you’ll learn:

 Run a fetch operation on all cloned repositories (content sources that are remote)

-pull key when you want to retrieve updates to the remote content sources and/or remote UI bundle.
+pull key whenever you want to retrieve updates to the remote content sources and/or remote UI bundle snapshot.